-Move to a state that permits the exemption prior to filing.
-If before filing the debtor finds that the pension would be lost, the debtor could move to another state that will exempt the pension, establish residency and then file for bankruptcy relief.
-The drawback is that the debtor might lose the homestead in the first state and also the time involved to establish new residence.
+FILING.
+If before filing the debtor finds that the pension will be lost, the debtor can move to another state that will exempt the pension, establish residency and file for bankruptcy relief.
+The drawback is that the debtor might lose the homestead in the first state and the time involved as well.
 To establish residency for bankruptcy purposes, the debtor must live in the new state more than 90 days before filing the petition.
-Moreover, an employed person may not be able to just quit and move to another state.
+Moreover, an employed person may not be able to move to another state on short notice.
 These are the practical problems in such a case.

-2. Cash in the pension and purchase exempt property.
-The other possible alternative is to cash in the pension plan, pay the taxes as required and buy exempt property that will be kept under bankruptcy.
-IF DONE, HOWEVER, BE AWARE OF POSSIBLY OWING INCOME TAXES.
-Another possibility might be rolling the nonexempt pension into an exempt pension.
+B. CASH THE PENSION AND PURCHASE EXEMPT PROPERTY.
+The other alternative is to cash the plan, if possible, pay the taxes as required and buy exempt property that can be kept through the bankruptcy.
+It might even be possible to roll a nonexempt pension into an exempt pension.

-Because a pension is an important part of a person's future, any reader who determines that his pension is not or may not be exempt must consult an attorney specializing in bankruptcy.
+Because a pension is an important part of a person's future, any reader who determines his pension may not be exempt must consult an attorney skilled in bankruptcy law.